VoltaireNoir/blight/README.md

 <p align="center">
   <img src="https://raw.githubusercontent.com/VoltaireNoir/blight/main/demo.gif" alt="CLI Demo">
 </p>

-## About
-A lot of Linux backlight utilities often fail to detect the right backlight device to control in laptops that ship with Intel or Amd iGPUs and an Nvidia dGPU with proprietary drivers.
-This utility aims to solve that problem by prioritizing integrated graphic devices, followed by dedicated Nvdia GPU and ACPI kernel module.
-This means that you do not have to manually specify which device is currently active whenever you switch between your iGPU and dGPU using the MUX switch.
-Other than that, *blight* also implements the `sweep` functionality, which lets you change brightness in a smooth sweeping manner, rather than applying sudden jerky increments/decrements.

-In principle, blight should work on any GNU/Linux distro, and even on systems without hybrid GPU configuration.
-However, it has only been tested on Arch and Debian so far.
-Any feedback and bug reports will be greatly appreciated.

 ## Usage
 Set custom shortcuts using your distro settings or pair it with a hotkey daemon like [sxhkd](https://github.com/baskerville/sxhkd) and you'll be good to go. *blight* doesn't execute any code if another instance is already running, so do not worry about spamming the key that triggers it.